efekos/minecraft-project-manager/README.md

 ## Release Notes

 > This section only updates for major and minor version changes.
-For more deailed and patch included release notes, see [changelog](./CHANGELOG.md).
+For more detailed and patch included release notes, see [changelog](./CHANGELOG.md).

 ### 1.0.0